secretlint/secretlint/README.md

 ![Secretlint is that Pluggable linting tool to prevent committing credential.](./docs/assets/SecretLintLP.png)

+> Secretlint is that Pluggable linting tool to prevent committing credential.

 ## Purpose

 - Scan files and if the file has secret and report it